-A Testimony given in worship at St. Luke’s Lutheran Church of Logan Square on Sunday, June 3, 2018
+A Testimony is given in worship at St. Luke’s Lutheran Church of Logan Square on Sunday, June 3, 2018

 by Callie Mabry

 On a warm, muggy afternoon this past July, I sat at my dining room table with a glass of ice water, my laptop, and my cell phone.
 My laptop had a million tabs open searches for things like “trouble sleeping,” “feeling low energy and sad,” “difficulty concentrating,” and “should I go to therapy?”

 A little over a year earlier – in the Spring of 2016 – I had started feeling low energy and had trouble sleeping.
 Gradually, over the next year, I began to struggle with depression and anxiety.

 Thankfully, while I was not suicidal, I was plagued by constant feelings of utter worthlessness and thoughts and anxiety about death.
 Everything seemed so pointless and hopeless.
 These feelings are really hard to describe if you have never experienced them.
 It felt like tiredness had settled behind my eyes and sadness had settled in the bottom of my stomach and neither would go away.